Gandi-IDE/scratch-vm/README.md

 Stops the tick loop.
 This does not touch the active thread list.
 Anything currently active will be resumed when start is called again.

+There is an event for stop on Runtime and VirtualMachine: RUNTIME_STOPPED (similar to RUNTIME_STARTED)

 ### COMPILE_ERROR event

 A COMPILE_ERROR is fired on Runtime and VirtualMachine when a script couldn't be compiled.